oroinc/documentation/user/back-office/taxes/tax-jurisdictions/index.rst

 .. begin

-Tax Jurisdiction is a geographical address of the area that is governed by the same tax laws and regulations, and that requires a dedicated set of tax calculation rules in OroCommerce: the tax rates for taxable/tax-exempt types of customers and products.
+:term:`Tax Jurisdiction` is a geographical address of the area that is governed by the same tax laws and regulations, and that requires a dedicated set of tax calculation rules in OroCommerce: the tax rates for taxable/tax-exempt types of customers and products.

 The sections below provide guidance on managing tax jurisdictions and assigning dedicated tax rules for these tax jurisdictions.